Dunfermline Palace: James IV

 James IV and his wife Margaret Tudor frequently stayed at the palace.
 In November 1504 Margaret Tudor was in residence when two people were suspected of having plague.
 James IV was away in the north of Scotland.
 The queen left for Edinburgh with her household servants, including African women known as the "More lasses", who went first to Inverkeithing.
 This was a false alarm.

 James V (1512–1542) and his second wife Mary of Guise also used the palace.
 On 14 June 1562 after dinner at Dunfermline, Mary, Queen of Scots, produced a gold ring set with a heart shaped diamond and declared she would send it to Queen Elizabeth with some verses she had written herself in Italian.
 At this time a meeting of the two queens was discussed.

 Anne of Denmark

 James VI stayed at Dunfermline Palace in June 1585 to avoid the plague which raged in Edinburgh.
 He had a proclamation made to regulate the prices of food, drink, and lodgings for his courtiers in Dunfermline town.
 In 1589 the palace was given as a wedding present by the king to his bride Anne of Denmark.
 James VI had to compensate the Master of Gray, who had rights to the title of Abbot or Commendator of Dunfermline, and allocated him 12,000 merks from a subsidy paid by Elizabeth I.

-Anne of Denmark gave birth to three of their children in the palace; Elizabeth (1596), She would sometimes travel between Edinburgh and Dunfermline by boat, taking meals at South Queensferry.
+Anne of Denmark gave birth to three of their children in the palace; Elizabeth (1596), Charles (1600) and Robert (1602), attended by her German physician, Martin Schöner.
+Anne would sometimes travel between Edinburgh and Dunfermline by boat, taking meals at South Queensferry.
 She improved the palace during the decade.